ubububub/Energy_Data_Pipeline/README.md

 # Energy_Data_Pipeline
-An automated data pipeline to fetch, process, and store renewable energy generation forecasts for France.
+This project automates the retrieval of wind and solar energy generation forecasts for France.
+It is designed to handle long-term historical data requests by breaking them into manageable intervals, accounting for DST changes, and scheduling regular updates every 3 hours.